Maximum Linear Arrangement: exact algorithms for specific classes of graphs and approximation algorithms for wide classes of graphs: Declarations

-The authors' research is supported by a recognition 2021SGR-Cat (01266 LQMC) from AGAUR (Generalitat de Catalunya) and the grants AGRUPS-2022 and AGRUPS-2023 from Universitat Politècnica de Catalunya.
+\paragraph{Funding} The authors' research is supported by a recognition 2021SGR-Cat (01266 LQMC) from AGAUR (Generalitat de Catalunya).
 LAP is supported by Secretaria d'Universitats i Recerca de la Generalitat de Catalunya and the Social European Fund and a Ph.D. contract extension funded by Banco Santander.
 JLE is supported by grant PID2022-138506NB-C22 funded by Agencia Estatal de Investigación.
+LAP and RFC are supported by the grant PID2024-155946NB-I00 funded by Ministerio de Ciencia, Innovación y Universidades (MICIU), Agencia Estatal de Investigación (AEI/10.13039/501100011033) and the European Social Fund Plus (ESF+).